Quantifying the Effects of Magnetic Field Line Curvature Scattering on Radiation Belt and Ring Current Particles: FLC scattering diffusion rate of energetic particles

-To study the effects of curvature scattering on radiation belt and ring current particles, that is, relativistic electrons and energetic protons in a more realistic magnetic field environment, we use the T89c magnetic field as the background field model\cite{Tsyganenko1989}.
-As the T89c field has the advantages of broadly applicable conditions and simple parameter setting, it is convenient for us to use it to investigate the global distribution of curvature scattering diffusion rate.
-We employ the SM(Solar Magnetic) coordinates to describe the magnetic configuration below work.
-In SM coordinates, the z-axis is chosen parallel to the north magnetic pole and the y-axis perpendicular to the Earth-Sun line towards dusk.
-Correspondingly, the z=0 plane is approximately the magnetic equatorial plane.
-We aim to obtain the 2-D global distribution of diffusion coefficients at z=0 plane in the T89c field by the \citeA{Birmingham1984} analytic formula.
-The results will help us to understand the influence of curvature scattering under different particle kinds between electron and proton, energy, L-shell, MLT, and geomagnetic activity index($Kp$).
-The calculation process details: (1) In the z=0 circular plane of SM coordinates, 50 grids in the radial distance of $0-10 Re$ and 100 grids in the azimuthal direction of $0-2\pi $ are divided uniformly we used.
-Therefore, we calculate the diffusion coefficients of 5000 positions for given particle energy and $Kp$ index.
-(2) By tracing the magnetic field line connecting the two ends of Earth from the point on the z=0 plane at each position, it can calculate the magnetic field magnitude and curvature radius of B-minimum, which is used to obtain the adiabatic parameter $ \varepsilon $.
-(3) To calculate the bounce period($\tau_{b} $) of the particle with a given equatorial pitch angle, we integrate the parallel velocity of the particle along each segment filed line distance by assuming the conservation of magnetic moment satisfied.
-In calculation, we use the assumption of undisturbed trajectories theory\cite{Lyons1973,Kozyra1994}.
-(4) The pitch angle diffusion coefficients by \citeA{Birmingham1984} model can be calculated as follows as Equation (\ref{eq:Birmingham}).
-We choose the initial equatorial pitch angle $\alpha_{eq}=30^{\circ} $ because of the accurate estimation of \citeA{Birmingham1984} model at medium pitch angle value as shown in Section \ref{sec:validation-analytic-model}.
+Our purpose is to derive the 2D global distribution of diffusion coefficients on the $z=0$ plane in the T89 field using the \citeA{Young2002} empirical formula.
+These results will increase our overall understanding of the effects of FLC scattering on various particle kinds, such as electrons and protons, as a function of their energy, $L$-shell, MLT, and the geomagnetic activity index ($Kp$).
+The calculation process involves the following steps: (1) In the $z=0$ plane of GSM coordinates, we employ uniform 2D grids in the polar coordinate system, with 89 radial grids ranging from $1.2$ to $10\, R_\text{E}$ and 200 azimuthal grids ranging from $0$ to $2\pi$.
+Consequently, we calculate the diffusion coefficients at 17800 different locations, considering the particle energy and $Kp$ index.
+(2) Tracing the magnetic field line from the $z=0$ plane at each position to determine the magnetic field magnitude and the curvature radius at the B-minimum, which, in turn, are utilized to derive the adiabatic parameter $ \varepsilon $.
+(3) To determine the unperturbed bounce period $T_{b} $ of a particle with a specific equatorial pitch angle, we integrate the particle's parallel velocity along each field line.
+(4) The pitch angle diffusion coefficients are then calculated using the \citeA{Young2002} model.
+We select the initial equatorial pitch angle $\alpha_{0}=50^{\circ} $ as being representative due to the accurate estimation provided by the \citeA{Young2002} model for medium pitch angles, as demonstrated in Section \ref{sec:validation-analytic-model}.